-- A new multi-use trail segment adjacent to Twin Peaks Boulevard but off the roadway, starts at the intersection of Twin Peaks Boulevard and Portola Avenue and continues to the first curve in the road.
+- 2013-2014 – A new multi-use trail segment adjacent to Twin Peaks Boulevard but off the roadway, starts at the intersection of Twin Peaks Boulevard and Portola Avenue and continues to the first curve in the road.
 This trail was completed by volunteers, in partnership with V-O-Cal (Volunteers for Outdoor California) and SF Urban Riders.
-In addition to providing greater pedestrian safety, this trail segment connects, via the sidewalk, Portola Ave crosswalk and through a trail on the School of the Arts property, to Glen Canyon Park, which completes the “Creeks to Peaks” Trail (2013 – 2014)
+In addition to providing greater pedestrian safety, this trail segment connects, via the sidewalk, Portola Ave crosswalk and through a trail on the School of the Arts property, to Glen Canyon Park, which completes the “Creeks to Peaks” Trail.

-- Addition of 3 crosswalks serving trail users, in partnership with SFMTA and SF Public Works, as part of Twin Peaks Boulevard repaving and the Pilot Road Closure (2015)
+- 2015 – Addition of 3 crosswalks serving trail users, in collaboration with SFMTA and SF Public Works, as part of Twin Peaks Boulevard repaving and the Pilot Road Closure.

-- Twin Peaks Trails Improvement Project Phase 1: major overhaul of 2 critical trail segments: the trail up and over the north peak and the trail adjacent to Mission Blue Butterfly habitat at the first curve (2017)
+- 2017 – Twin Peaks Trails Improvement Project Phase 1: major overhaul of two critical trail segments: 1) the trail up and over the north peak and 2) the trail adjacent to Mission Blue Butterfly habitat at the first curve.

-- Figure 8 Redesign Planning Study: funded by a Priority Conservation Area Grant, in partnership with SFMTA (2015 – 2018)
+- 2015-2018 – SFMTA Figure 8 Redesign Planning Study: funded by a Priority Conservation Area Grant, in collaboration with SFMTA.

 - Improvements to the remaining trail segments that were included as part of the approved concept design but which were excluded from the Phase 1 project due to insufficient funding: the trail up and over the south peak, the trail just south of that and, if funding allows, the trail down to Crestline Drive, the nearest Muni stop, and the neighborhood to the East (funded, to be completed by end of 2023)